 6. VOCs may also be emitted by specific components of the vehicle such as tyres, interior trim, plastics or by other fluids (e.g. windshield washer fluid).
 These non-fuel related emissions are usually quite low, not dependent on how the vehicle is used or on the quality of the fuel, and tend to decrease over time.
 Evaporative emissions in general do not represent a significant problem for diesel vehicles due to the very low vapour pressure of diesel fuel.

 7. During parking events, the fuel temperature in the fuel tank system increases due to rising ambient temperature and solar radiation.
 As a result of the increased temperature and consequent evaporation of the fuel, as well as expansion of the air/fuel vapour mixture, the pressure inside the fuel tank system increases significantly.
 This may lead the evaporation of the lightest petrol fractions with a corresponding increase of the pressure inside the fuel tank system.
-In non-sealed fuel tank systems, which are mostly used in conventional vehicles, the increase of the pressure inside the system is limited by the high probability of purging vapours inside the fuel tank system, and the pressure is vented mainly to the canister(s).
+In non-sealed fuel tank systems, which are mostly used in conventional vehicles, the increase of the pressure inside the system is limited by the high probability of purging vapours inside the fuel tank system, and the pressure is vented mainly to the carbon canister(s).
 The canister adsorbs and stores hydrocarbons (HC).
 However, this canister has a limited adsorbing capacity (depending on several factors of which the most important are the carbon quality, mass, and fuel specification as well as the ambient temperature) and must be periodically purged to desorb the stored hydrocarbons.
 This occurs during vehicle driving events since part of the combustion air flows through the canister removing the adsorbed hydrocarbons which are then burned inside the engine.

 8. Due to the potentially limited operation time of the combustion engine in hybrid electric vehicles, the use of sealed fuel tank systems is one of the alternative solutions to the system described above to control evaporative emissions.
 A sealed fuel tank system is by design a closed system that can store fuel vapours inside the system up to the fuel tank relief pressure.
 In this case, no fuel vapour is vented to the canister nor to the atmosphere.
 However, the sealed fuel tank systems must be depressurised.
 This depressurisation is generally achieved by opening a pressure relief valve before refuelling to ensure a safe operation.
 The mixture of air and vapours released through the pressure relief valve are stored in the canister(s) which are then purged when the combustion engine runs.